gdamdam/awesome-decentralized-web/README.md

 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.

 ### Marketplaces
 * [OpenBazaar](https://openbazaar.org/) - Marketplace, with store fronts and moderators.

+### Microblogging
+* [trsst](http://www.trsst.com/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.
+* [Tahrir](http://tahrirproject.org/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.
+* [Twister](http://twister.net.co/) - a fully decentralized P2P microblogging platform leveraging the free software implementations of Bitcoin and BitTorrent protocols.

 ### Misc
 * [Mediachain](http://www.mediachain.io/) -  a media library built on IPFS that makes it easy to publish, track, and discover creative work.
 * [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.
 * [Onename](https://onename.com/) - a global database for people, companies, websites and more.
 * [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system
 * [instant.io](https://instant.io/) - Streaming file transfer over WebTorrent.

-### Microblogging
-* [trsst](http://www.trsst.com/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.
-* [Tahrir](http://tahrirproject.org/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.
-* [Twister](http://twister.net.co/) - a fully decentralized P2P microblogging platform leveraging the free software implementations of Bitcoin and BitTorrent protocols.
+* [bitnation.co](https://bitnation.co) - the World’s First Virtual Nation – A Blockchain Jurisdiction.
+* [magic-wormhole](https://github.com/warner/magic-wormhole) - Get things from one computer to another, safely.

 ## Credits: